jaffamonkey/current-blog/content/resume/cv.md

 * Process improvement for testing on Agile and BDD projects.
 * Maintained a common risk-based test strategy, and individuals test plans.
 * Test automation strategy for load and regression testing.
-* Coding functional and non-functional tests
+* Coding functional and non-functional tests using Visual Studio test tools.
-* Writing BDD features alongside Business Analysts
+* Writing BDD features alongside Business Analysts.
-* Promoted the use of TFS test tools to the teams.
 * Devised Security Testing strategy to be used across projects.
-* HMTL5, CSS3 and jQuery testing using Firebug.
 * Coordinated monthly regression tests of all departmental websites.

 ## Digital Jigsaw